-At June 30, 2021 and 2020, the University reported a liability of \$84,366,879 and \$83,913,363, respectively, for its proportionate share of the net pension liability as calculated for the Universities reporting unit of MPSERS.
-The net pension liability was measured as of September 30, 2020 and 2019 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of September 30, 2019 and 2018, which used updated procedures to roll forward the estimated liability to September 30, 2020 and 2019.
+At June 30, 2022 and 2021, the University reported a liability of \$69,469,782 and \$84,366,879, respectively, for its proportionate share of the net pension liability as calculated for the Universities reporting unit of MPSERS.
+The net pension liability was measured as of September 30, 2021 and 2020 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of September 30, 2021 and 2020, which used updated procedures to roll forward the estimated liability to September 30, 2021 and 2020.
 The University's proportion of the net pension liability was based on a projection of its long term share of contributions to the pension plan relative to the projected contributions of all participating Universities, actuarially determined.
-At September 30, 2020, 2019, and 2018, the University's proportion was 12.35 percent, 12.53 percent, and 12.60 percent respectively, of the Universities reporting unit.
+At September 30, 2021, 2020, and 2019, the University's proportion was 12.36 percent, 12.35 percent, and 12.53 percent respectively, of the Universities reporting unit.
+Subsequent to the University's year-end on July 14, 2022, Michigan Act No. 144 of Public Acts of 2022 was approved.
+The Act's Section 236h provides total appropriations of \$300 million for all universities to pay MPSERS towards the unfunded pension liability.
+This additional appropriation and subsequent payment to MPSERS will significantly reduce the net pension liability.

-Net OPEB Liability
+Net OPEB Asset & Liability

-At June 30, 2021 and 2020, the University reported a liability of \$5,226,394 and \$11,390,501, respectively, for its proportionate share of the net OPEB liability as calculated for the Universities reporting unit of MPSERS.
-The net OPEB liability was measured as of September 30, 2020 and 2019, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of September 30, 2019 and 2018, which used updated procedures to roll forward the estimated liability to September 30, 2020.
+At June 30, 2022 and 2021, the University reported an asset of \$5,289,381 and liability of \$5,226,394, respectively, for its proportionate share of the net OPEB liability as calculated for the Universities reporting unit of MPSERS.
+The net OPEB liability was measured as of September 30, 2021 and 2020, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of September 30, 2021 and 2020, which used updated procedures to roll forward the estimated liability to September 30, 2021.
 The University's proportion of the net OPEB liability was based on a projection of its long term share of contributions to the OPEB plan relative to the projected contributions of all participating Universities, actuarially determined.
-At September 30, 2020, 2019, and 2018, the University's proportion was 12.37 percent, 12.41 percent, and 12.40 percent respectively, of the Universities reporting unit.
+At September 30, 2021, 2020, and 2019, the University's proportion was 12.34 percent, 12.37 percent, and 12.41 percent respectively, of the Universities reporting unit.